AdaptiveConsulting/ReactiveAnalytics/README.md

 - Copy the Publishable Token

 Note, rate limiting with a free IEX account token can cause failed API calls

+## Run Server with IEX mocks

+- If you wish to run the GraphQL server without an IEX API key, run `yarn start:mock` from the server directory
+- This will start the server and mock all IEX data

 ## Generate schema and typings